mathslayer-compe/mathslayer-compe/README.md

   Data analysis for vaccine research, integrating bioinformatics and statistical modeling.

 ### 🌱 What I'm Working On
-- Exploring different Machine Learning methods for Object Detection, Semantic Segmentation, and Image Classification
+- Exploring different Machine Learning methods for Object Detection, Semantic Segmentation, and Image Classification with UCSD E4E